-I want to bring up to the commission that I received an email from California Association of Human Relations organization.
-They focus on human relations commissions, and this is regarding a survey on our Community Life Commission.
-I will forward this information to Commissioners.
-The survey asks "How does your City go about taking public input?
+I want to bring up to the commission that I received an email from California Association of Human Relations Organizations they focus on human relations commissions and this is regarding a survey on our Community Life Commission which I will forward this information to commissioners.
+The survey asks how does your City go about taking public input?
 Is there a budget for your community relations commission?
 What are you focusing on?
-What would you like to focus on?"
-It gave me a lot to think about, and I think this will help us out in the future, I will make sure to share this.
+What would you like to focus on?
+It gave me a lot to think about and I think this will help us out in the future, I will make sure to share this.

-Jimenez: Just for information, there is a No Dumping sign and yet someone dumped large pieces of wood.
-Can we pass that on to whomever has to pick up trash?
-South Garey monument sign south of In-N-Out big trash can and exposed wire.
+Jimenez- Just for information, no dumping sign and yet someone dumped large pieces of wood, can we pass that on to whomever has to pick-up trash?
+South Garey monument sign south of in-n-out big trash can and exposed wire.

-Staff: we can make sure that Public Works is aware of that and pass it on.
+Staff- we can make sure that public works is aware of that and pass it on.
 We will need to look if it is public or private land and address it accordingly.

-K. UPCOMMING EVENTS
+K.UPCOMMING EVENTS

-Pinedo: I would like to invite everyone on April 28, 29 and 30 to the pow wow at Cerda Park, where thousands of people come to this event from all over the country to spend the weekend here at Pomona.
-There is a beautiful ceremony with dance, vendors, lots of food and you get to meet some of your community.
-One of the beautiful things that happened, I heard that many people were there talking and being with each other that had not spoken in many years, and I think it is something that is valuable and set as a goal to make that the tone for our community learning from one another and making sure that those relations are open and communication is there.
-So I hope to see you there.
+Pinedo- I would like to invite everyone on April 28, 29 and 30 Pow wow at Cerda Park, where thousands of people come to this event from all over the country to spend the weekend here at Pomona.
+There is a beautiful ceremony, dance, vendors, lots of food and get to meet some of your community.
+One of the beautiful things that happened, I heard that many people where there talking and being with each other that had not spoken in many years and I think it is something that is valuable and set as a goal and make that the tone for our community learning from one another and making sure that those relations are open and communication is there so I hope to see you there.